Apply and Thrive

 Learn the skills to thrive in college and beyond.

-According to a recent study, females with ADHD report lower self-esteem, higher anxiety, and more shame than their male counterparts.
+According to a recent study conducted by Duke University, females with ADHD report lower self-esteem, higher anxiety, and more shame than their male counterparts.

 An Empowering Solution